wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 ::::tabs
 ::: tab Expanded
-Miracles as such do not matter. ^2^The only thing that matters is their [miracles’] Source; which [miracles’ Source] is far beyond evaluation.
+2.&emsp;Miracles as such do not matter. ^2^The only thing that matters is their [miracles’] Source; which [miracles’ Source] is far beyond evaluation.
 :::
 ::: tab Substituted
-Miracles as such do not matter. ^2^The only thing that matters is miracles’ Source; miracles’ Source is far beyond evaluation.
+2.&emsp;Miracles as such do not matter. ^2^The only thing that matters is miracles’ Source; miracles’ Source is far beyond evaluation.
 :::
 ::: tab Simplified
 The Source of a miracle matters more than the miracle.
 The Source of miracles is beyond evaluation.